Why I Quit Social Media for Good (And Never Looked Back)

 One of the first cracks showed up on Facebook.

-A random guy once DM’d me telling me to take my shoelace off and kill myself.
-Standard internet nonsense.
-Instead of getting offended, I replied with a dumb joke video pretending to choke myself—with the caption: “I used my hands; hope that’s okay.”
+A random guy once DM'd me telling me to take my shoelace off and kill myself.
+Just business as usual, since I had my fair share of trolls.
+Instead of getting offended, I replied with a dumb joke video pretending to choke myself, with the caption: “I used my hands; hope that's okay.”

-Then I posted a screenshot of the interaction on my timeline.
+Then I posted a screenshot of the interaction on my timeline to make a “Sticks and stones” kind of point.

 Result?
 I got suspended for 24 hours.

-That’s when it hit me: having thick skin isn’t good for platforms that run on insecurity.
-If you’re not offended, not triggered, not reacting the “right” way—you’re the problem.
+That's when it hit me: having thick skin isn't good for platforms that run on insecurity.
+If you're not offended, not triggered, not reacting the “right” way, you're not good enough for our precious Community Guidelines.

 YouTube Was the Last Straw

-YouTube was the last platform I still used.
+YouTube was the last platform I still used before DeGoogling my digital life compeltely.
 And even there, things started feeling off.

 At one point, there was a discussion about how GitHub repos often lack instructions.
-Someone claimed Python scripts can’t be compiled.
+Someone claimed Python scripts couldn't be compiled.
 I replied with a simple correction:

 “You can use PyInstaller to compile Python scripts.
 It's very easy.”

-That’s when I realized: it’s not about rules, it’s about control.
-If your input doesn’t fit neatly into the system, it just disappears.
+That's when I realized: it's not about following the rules; it's about Hitler-level control.
+If your input doesn't fit neatly into the system, it just disappears.

 That was it.
 I was done.